Wild KD stat highlighted by Suns firing coach Vogel

 Wild KD stat highlighted by Suns firing coach Vogel originally appeared on NBC Sports Bay Area

-Since departing the Warriors in 2019, Kevin Durant has had a tumultous ride while searching for the same playoff success he contributed to during his three seasons in Golden State.
+Since departing the Warriors in 2019, Kevin Durant has had a tumultuous ride while searching for the same playoff success he contributed to during his three seasons with Golden State.

 Frank Vogel is out as head coach of the Phoenix Suns. pic.twitter.com/iFhDFurnez